OverviewFeaturesHow It WorksPricingDemoFAQJoin

 Self-paced tools work well for independent testing, but they stop there.
 No synchronized live session.
 No fullscreen integrity stack.
 No teacher monitoring in real time.
 And no way to administer a paper test and have the result land in the same gradebook.

 Live-class tools add synchronization, but most still require the teacher to manually dictate every word — hands occupied, pacing disrupted.
 Integrity controls are typically absent or minimal.
-Self-paced and homework modes are bolted on as an afterthought, not designed to feed the same unified grade record.
+Self-paced and homework modes are bolted on as an afterthought, not designed to save into the same unified grade record.

 Ezergrade was built to close every one of those gaps.
 One word list.
 Four delivery modes.
 Every result in the same grade record — regardless of how the test was administered:

-• Class Test (live, synchronized) — voice-led dictation, every student on the same word at the same moment, fullscreen lockdown, focus detection, integrity log, and live teacher monitoring.
+• Class Test (live, synchronized) — Voice Automated Testing, every student on the same word at the same moment, fullscreen lockdown, focus detection, integrity log, and live teacher monitoring.
 The teacher is free the whole time.

 • Self-Paced — student controls their own word-by-word playback, teacher watches progress and typing in real time.
 Full integrity stack active.